-Al Jaffri Saad and Hanifa (2014) found that religious leaders such as Ustadz and Amil Zakat have a favorable impact on the intention to pay Zakat in Malaysia.
-This phenomenon could be tracked by Taylor and Todd (1995), who explain a leader has a favorable impact on the intention in the information system sector.
-Reinforced by Zhu et al. (2022), that religious leaders can exert influence through religious interactions with Muzaki so as to form positive expectations to carry out their obligations.
-In the field of Zakat, the power of religious leaders potentially can influence followers to pay professional Zakat.
+Al Jaffri Saad and Hanifa (2014) found that religious leader such as Ustadz and Amil Zakat has a favorable impact on the intention to pay Zakat in Malaysia.
+This phenomenon could be tracked by Taylor and Todd (1995) that explain a leader has a favorable impact on the intention in the information system sector.
+Reinforced by Zhu et al. (2022) that religious leaders can exert influence through religious interactions with muzaki so as to form positive expectations to carry out their obligations.
+In the field of zakat, the power of religious leaders potentially can influence followers to pay Professional Zakat.

-H2: The influence of religious leaders has a favorable effect on encouraging someone to be interested in paying professional Zakat.
+H2: The influence of religious leaders has a favorable effect on encouraging someone to be interested in paying professional zakat.